A Constant Approximation Algorithm for Scheduling Packets on Line Networks: Introduction

 \section{Introduction}

-In this paper we present an approximation algorithm with an improved approximation ratio for a network-scheduling problem which has been studied in numerous previous works in a number of variants (e.g.,~\cite{AKOR,AKK,AZ,EM14,RosenS11,RR}).
-The problem consists of a directed line network over nodes $\{0,\ldots,n-1\}$, where each node $i$ can send packets to node $i+1$, and can also store packets in a local buffer.
-The maximum number of packets that can be sent in a single time unit is denoted by $c$, and the number of packets each node can store in any given time is denoted by $B$.
-An instance is further defined by a set $M$ of packets $r_i=(a_i,b_i,t_i)$, $ 1 \leq i \leq M$, where $a_i$ is the source node of the packet, $b_i$ is its destination node, and $t_i \geq 1$ is the first time in which packet $r_i$ is ready in vertex $a_i$.
-The goal is to maximize the number of packets that reach their respective destinations.
-See Section~\ref{sec:problem} for a formal definition of the problem.
+In this paper we give an approximation algorithm with an improved approximation ratio for a network-scheduling problem which has been studied in numerous previous works in a number of variants (cf.~\cite{AKOR,AKK,AZ,EM14,RosenS11,RR,spaaEvenMP15}).
+The problem consists of a directed line-network over nodes $\{0,\ldots,n-1\}$, where each node $i$ can send packets to node $i+1$, and can also store packets in a local buffer.
+The maximum number of packets that can be sent in a single time unit over a given link is denoted by $c$, and the number of packets each node can store at any given time is denoted by $B$.
+An instance of the problem is further defined by a set of packets $r_i=(a_i,b_i,t_i)$, $ 1 \leq i \leq M$, where $a_i$ is the source node of the packet, $b_i$ is its destination node, and $t_i \geq 1$ is the release time of the packet at vertex $a_i$.
+The goal is that of maximizing the number of packets that reach their respective destinations without violating the links or the buffers capacities.
+We give a randomized approximation algorithm for that problem, which has a {\em constant} approximation ratio for the case of $B=\Theta(c)$, improving upon the previous $O(\log^*n)$ approximation ratio given in~\cite[Theorem 3]{RR}.

-We present a {\em constant}-approximation randomized algorithm for that problem, which improves upon the previous $O(\log^*n)$ approximation ratio given in~\cite[Theorem 3]{RR} for packets without deadlines.
-Our result holds under the assumption that $B/c$ is a constant.
-One of the results in~\cite[Theorems 1 \& 2]{RR} deals with packets that have {\em hard deadlines}.
-Our result does not apply to hard deadlines; instead it applies to {\em soft deadlines}, and can guarantee that each accepted packet reaches its destination at most $O(\log n)$ time units after its deadline.

-Our algorithm is based on a novel combinatorial lemma (\lemmaref{lemma:bounded path length}) that states the following.
-Consider a subset of requests, all the distances of which are bounded by $d$.
-The throughput of an optimal solution in which every accepted packet $r_i$ must reach its destination no later than time $t_i+2d$ is an $\Omega(B/c)$-fraction of the unrestricted optimal throughput.
-This lemma enables us to bound path lengths, especially of short requests, and plays a crucial rule in our algorithm.
-We emphasize that the fractional version of a similar property (presented first in~\cite{AZ}) does not imply the integral version that we prove.
+Key to our algorithm is a combinatorial lemma (Lemma~\ref{lemma:bounded path length}) which states the following.
+Consider a set of packets such that all source-destination distances are bounded from above by some $d$.
+The throughput of an optimal solution in which every packet $r_i$ must reach its destination no later than time $t_i+2d$ is an $\Omega(B/c)$-fraction of the throughput of the unrestricted optimal throughput.
+This lemma plays a crucial role in our algorithm, and we believe that it may find additional applications for scheduling and routing algorithms in networks.
+We emphasize that the fractional version of a similar property, i.e., when packets are unsplittable and one accrues a benefit also from the delivery of partial packets, presented first in~\cite{AZ}, does not imply the integral version that we prove here.

-\subparagraph*{Previous Work.} For a detailed survey of related work we refer the reader to~\cite{RR,EM14} and the references within.